Basics:

 Fun, not lucrative

 You’re not going to be paid much.
 But it is fun if you like acting like a detective.
 You go through websites, applications, and sometimes even devices that you are either invited to or have been accepted to test and you get paid to do so.
-You get paid per error found or for time spent depending on the test but it really won’t be much.
+And you get paid per error found or for time spent depending on the test but it really won’t be much.
 Again though this is great for Experience.
 You also get to learn a lot from other testers.

 Very good place to gain testing experience as long as pay is not a significant factor — i.e. one has other independent sources of income, like a life partner or other full time job.